jonasbgood/StreetTreesOfNYC/README.md

 ## How the app works

 Trees are represented by the colored circles in the map.
-The color of each circle represents the health status.
+The color of each circle represents the individuals health status.
 The diameter of each circle roughly relates to the diameter of the tree in inch.

 The user can select trees from certain boroughs and certain health conditions.